Maxhu787/tagme-location/README.md

 getExpoPushTokenAsync need to pass in a expo project id

-push notificationsnotifications ✅ -> bottom sheet ✅ (bottom sheet show friends -> poke button) -> background running location stuff -> themes -> widgets -> refine notifications
+push notificationsnotifications ✅ -> bottom sheet ✅ (bottom sheet show friends -> poke button) -> background running location stuff -> zoom scroll bar -> themes -> widgets -> refine notifications

 https://gorhom.dev/react-native-bottom-sheet/
-Considering removing some animations for location
+Considering removing some animations for location add confirmation to remove friend add zoom in on friend when click on bottom sheet

+add a refresh button in bottom sheet, to fetch updates to friends, and also update the location acting as the refresh button too

 ### google auth stuff